 We’ll be looking for more volunteers for WOFFF18 so if you’re interested in a film-focused, fun, friendly volunteering opportunity, watch this space!
 Our shout-out for volunteers will be in Autumn 2018.

-Here’s our submissions map at the close of submssions:
+Here’s our 2017 submissions map at the close of submissions last year:

-We’re excited to see so much blue in our map.
-It’s great to have filmmakers from Afghanistan, Iran and Egypt submitting work to us for the first time.
+We were excited to see so much blue in our map.
+It was great having filmmakers from Afghanistan, Iran and Egypt submitting work to us for the first time.

-If you are or you know any filmmakers from the grey areas in our map, please help us get the word out and help WOFFF be even more blue next year.
+If you are or you know any filmmakers from the grey areas in our map, please help us get the word out and help WOFFF be even more blue in 2018.